farodia/GraphQLwithOpenFeign/README.md

 # GraphQLwithOpenFeign
-This project is a multiservice program using FeignClient integrating with DGS-GraphQL.
+This project is a program using FeignClient integrating with DGS-GraphQL.